Residential street snow removal

 Please remove vehicles from the road

-Remove all vehicles from residential roads during your neighbourhood’s posted timeframe, or you will be towed and fined.
-Parking is permitted on collector roads (70.6 KB) marked with "snow route when declared" signs.
+When the orange signs are posted in your neighbourhood, remove all vehicles from residential streets during the posted timeframe, or you will be towed and fined.
+During this time, parking is permitted on collector roads (190.9 KB) marked with "snow route when declared" signs.

 Follow along with our clearing progress

 The residential snow clearing map allows users to follow along with our snow clearing progress.